Lutefisk is among Norway’s most talked-about foods, having spurred decades of debates over its origins and flavor.

 Once the prep process is done, the viscous fish can either be steamed or baked, and finally served with bacon bits, boiled potatoes, warm cream or melted butter, and mashed peas.

-Lutefisk lovers attribute its taste to salmon or tuna – when it’s properly prepared, fans of the fish say its taste is quite mild.
+Lutefisk lovers attribute its taste to salmon or tuna – when it’s properly prepared, fans of the fish say its taste is relatively mild.

 If you’re on the opposite end of the lutefisk-loving totem pole, and you find yourself face-to-face with the dish, try washing it down with an aquavit.
 The liquor, popular across Scandinavia, has a potent taste strong enough to rival that of the lutefisk’s.